splunk/splunk-operator/docs/CustomResources.md

 ```

-### Special Considerations
+### Pod resource management

 __CPU Throttling__

-In all the above examples, kubernetes will start throttling CPUs if the Splunk Pod's demand for CPU cycles exceeds the CPU cores provided in the ```limits``` parameter.
-In  cases where your nodes have enough spare CPU cores, you can leave ```limits``` undefined to let PODs use spare CPU cycles.
+In the QoS examples, Kubernetes will begin throttling CPUs if the pod's demand for CPU  exceeds the value set in the ```limits``` parameter.
+If your nodes have extra CPU resources available, leaving the ```limits``` value unset will allow the pods to utilize more CPUs.

 __POD Eviction - OOM__

-In all the above examples, kubernetes will evict a Splunk Pod from the node if the Pod try to use memory that exceeds memory set in the ```limits``` parameter.
-You can keep the ```requests``` and ```limits``` values for the memory same to avoid pod eviction due to OOM.
+In the QoS examples, Kubernetes will evict a pod from the node if the pod's memory demands exceeds the value set in the ```limits``` parameter.
+To avoid pod eviction due to memory usage, set the ```requests``` and ```limits``` values for memory to the same value.